The Cenotaph: Later history

 Throughout the 1920s and 1930s, it was customary for men to doff their hats when passing the Cenotaph, even on a bus.
 The pilgrimage which began with the Cenotaph's unveiling continued on a smaller scale for the rest of the 1920s and into the 1930s.
 Pilgrimages continued until the outbreak of the Second World War.
 A particularly large crowd gathered on 11 November 1946, the year after that war ended, but attendance largely fell away thereafter.
 In the later 1920s, several proposals emerged for modifications to the Cenotaph, including the addition of life-size bronze statues at its corners, and installing a light inside the wreath at the top to emit a vertical beam, but all were rejected by the Office of Works on Lutyens's advice.
 The statues in particular would have added a literal element to the memorial which Greenberg (writing in 1989) believed would have been at odds with its "open symbolism and abstract character".

 After the unveiling of the permanent memorial, members of the public continued to lay floral tributes as well as hand-written messages and personal memorials such as photographs, wreaths, and glass domes.
 The Office of Works struggled to decide what to do with the tributes and how to maintain an appropriate tone.
 It began preserving the messages so that they could be compiled into albums and given to the Imperial War Museum.
 By March 1921, officials had catalogued more than 30,000 items; the volume was such that they were forced to abandon their efforts at preservation.
 The office was keen to avoid being seen as a censor but also to preserve the character of the Cenotaph; officials thus removed some tributes which contained overtly political messages.
-A group of 5,000 unemployed men, on an anti-capitalist protest, paraded past the Cenotaph in 1921 and laid wreaths at its base; several with explicit political messages were removed.
 In 1933, Alfred Rosenberg, representing Nazi Germany, controversially laid a wreath at the Cenotaph.
 The accompanying card was removed overnight and the swastika on the wreath was scratched off.
 The following day, Captain James Sears, a First World War veteran and prospective Labour Party parliamentary candidate, removed the entire wreath and threw it in the river.
 He described his actions as "a deliberate protest against the desecration of our national war memorial" and against the views of the Nazi Party, which he believed were the same as those Britain had fought against.
 Sears was arrested, charged with malicious damage, and fined.
 Some newspaper columnists and letter writers sympathised with Sears's actions, though others felt that his actions themselves desecrated the Cenotaph by using it to make a political statement.